gzambotti/regimetypemap/README.md

 regimetypemap
 =============

-This is a rep for the Regime Type Map
+This is a web mapping that use Bootstrap 3.0 and ArcGIS JS 3.9.get